How to Add Enterprise Value with Better Procurement Practices?

 Road Map to a Strong Bottom Line

-If organizations are eager to help their procurement function achieve the ultimate nirvana, then the need of the hour is to transition to a best-in-class Source-to-Pay suite with capabilities such as AI, ML, and RPA.
+If organizations are eager to help their procurement function achieve the ultimate nirvana, then the need of the hour is to transition to a best-in-class Source-to-Pay suite with capabilities such as AI and ML.
 This will not only help them structure procurement workflow as per policies and procedures, be legally compliant through all times, but also help them move the manual to the automated through customizable bots.

 To learn more about how your organization can maintain pace with the changing procurement scenario, observe best in class procurement practices and emerge as a winner, tune in to this latest podcast “Adding Enterprise Value with Better Procurement Practices in the Middle East.”